cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-video-conferencing-jitsi.md

 > If you want to utilize a more recent version, check out [Christian Lempa](https://www.youtube.com/@christianlempa)'s [boilerplates](https://github.com/ChristianLempa/boilerplates) and specifically his [docker-compose/traefik](https://github.com/ChristianLempa/boilerplates/tree/main/docker-compose/traefik) file.
 > Currently, this uses `traefik:v3.3.1`.

-For this guide, I’ll assume you’re working with a VPS, have Traefik set up as a reverse proxy on this VPS, and that the VPS is accessible via the internet at `your-domain.tld`.
+For this guide, I'll assume you're working with a VPS, have Traefik set up as a reverse proxy on this VPS, and that the VPS is accessible via the internet at `your-domain.tld`.

 ## Set-Up

 The process for setting up a `docker compose` instance is well-documented in the [Self-Hosting Guide - Docker](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker).
-For convenience, I’ll outline the steps here with a few additional comments to help you along the way.
+For convenience, I'll outline the steps here with a few additional comments to help you along the way.

 First, create the file system structure needed to run Jitsi Meet on your VPS.
 This step should be performed as the `root` user on your VPS: